kleeloy/Azure-Cloud-Web-Application-/README.md

 ![BLOG_IMAGE_3](https://github.com/kleeloy/Project-1/blob/main/Diagrams/Project%201%20blog%20post%202.png)

-###### This is an <h6> header, which is the smallest
- Azure free domain

-# What is your domain name?

-Kenyettassecurityblog.azurewebsites.net

-Networking Questions
+## NetWorking QUestions

-What is the IP address of your webpage?
+What is the IP address of this webpage?

 20.90.134.16

-What is the location (city, state, country) of your IP address?
+What is the location (city, state, country) of this IP address?

 Londan, England

-Run a DNS lookup on your website.
-What does the NS record show?

-The name server for that domain

-Web Development Questions
+## Web Devolpment Questions

 When creating your web app, you selected a runtime stack.
 What was it?
 Does it work on the front end or the back end?

 PHP 7.4, Back end

-Inside the /var/www/html directory, there was another directory called assets.
-Explain what was inside that directory.
-A useful thing, valuable or quality.

-Consider your response to the above question.
-Does this work with the front end or back end?

-Back end

-Day 2 Questions

-Cloud Questions
+## Cloud Questions

 What is a cloud tenant?